istudyatuni/ow-tracker/README.md

 # Outer Wilds progress tracker

-This site allows you to view and share your progress in game.
-All in-game translations are available
+This site allows you to view and share your progress in game

 Example (**SPOILERS!!**): [ship log after completing tutorial](https://istudyatuni.github.io/ow-tracker/#save=AAAAAAAAAAAAAAAAAAAAAAAAAEAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAPxAAAAA=)

 ### Features

+- Full in-game translations for cards and rumors
 - Upload your save and view the same Ship Log as in the game
 	- *There are still some bugs lurking here*
 - Share a save via the link